dani-f/SR2_News_Mining/analysis.md

 ```

 We then observe, while Bilanz am Abend is published on weekdays, Bilanz
 am Mittag also appears on Saturdays.
-Sunday is holiday.
+Sunday is a holiday.

 ``` r
 # Articles by day of week